 And the scene with the bassinet was when I realized my mistake in all this supposed disciplining.
 I saw his dejected face after I had scolded him to stop.
 The expression plainly said, “I’m in trouble again for something I don’t even know why.”

-It was the expression told me I was losing my patience and that it was taking a toll on him.
+It was the expression that told me I was losing my patience and that it was taking a toll on him.
 I needed to step back, stop reacting—and start parenting.

 4 things to remember before getting mad at your child